Murder mystery!

 Interpretation and application

 ►As in Gen. 9:5-6, God holds men accountable for murder.
 When a murderer is executed, the stain of unjust bloodshed is expunged.
+Here, the accountability spreads to an entire town or village, and its guilt by association is expunged through a solemn and serious ritual.

 Focus on forgiveness